 If you are expecting a baby or are a new parent, it is time to brush up on Colorado’s car seat laws.
 There are suggested guidelines by the American Academy of Pediatrics (AAP) for how long your child should remain in certain types of safety seats.
 Colorado also has a law requiring appropriate safety restraints for infants and children.
 As your child grows, you need to be sure they are in the proper safety seat for their size and in accordance with the law.

 Colorado’s Child Car Seat Laws

-When your child is between 1 and 4 years old and between 20 and 40 pounds, Colorado car seat laws require that your child be in an appropriate rear-facing or forward-facing child restraint system.
-You are required to keep your young child in a safety seat.
+When your child is between 1 and 4 years old and between 20 and 40 pounds, Colorado car seat laws require that your child is in an appropriate rear-facing or forward-facing child restraint system.
+You are required to keep your young child in a safe seat.